ngtwolf/vibe-infrastructure/IMPLEMENTATION_GUIDE.md

 ## AI Team Protocol Definition

 The AI must be configured with a team protocol that defines roles, workflows, and standards.
-This protocol is stored in `.cursor/rules/networkguide.mdc` (for Cursor) or provided as system instructions (for other AI assistants).
+This protocol should be set up as rules: stored in `.cursor/rules/networkguide.mdc` (for Cursor) or in the appropriate rules directory for other AI assistants (check your AI assistant's documentation for the exact location).

 ### Complete Protocol Files